 Legal grey zones

-“People often assume that remote work from abroad is becoming more common,” says Armand Lahaije, advisor at Dutch employers’ association AWVN.
-“In practice, we don’t actually see a major increase.
+It’s important to distinguish between two situations: one where an employee lives in country A and works permanently for an employer in country B (also known as a frontier worker), and another where an employee asks to work temporarily from another country, often called a ‘workation’.
+“Remote work from abroad is becoming more common, also due to developments in the EU legal framework” says Armand Lahaije, tax advisor at Dutch employers’ association AWVN.
+“In practice, we don’t actually see a major increase when it comes to workations.
 What we do see is that when it happens, even occasionally, it creates complex legal and fiscal questions.”

 The EU framework

-Within the European Union, rules allow employees to remain insured in their home country if they spend at least 25% of their working time there.
-AWVN advises employers to limit so-called “workations” to a maximum of two to three months.
+Within the European Union, rules allow employees to remain insured in their home country if they spend at least 25% of their working time in the coming 12 months there.
+AWVN advises employers to limit so-called ‘workations’ to a maximum of two to three months, including an eventual period of leave.
 Beyond that, risks multiply.
+Also, when the employee requests for a workation in the (former) home country, special attention is needed.

 “Without bilateral agreements, you may end up paying social premiums in two countries,” warns Lahaije.